Struct biodivine_lib_bdd::Bdd

 pub fn first_valuation(&self) -> Option<BddValuation>

-Return the lexicographically first satisfying valuation of this Bdd
+Return the lexicographically first satisfying valuation of this Bdd.

-(In this context, lexicographically means 0 < 1
+(In this context, lexicographically means 0 < 1, with greatest variable id

 being the most significant).